 As Luther writes in his scripture De servo arbitrio (On the Bondage of the Will), human beings are slaves and bound by their will.
 They are either "ridden" by the devil or by God.
 This was his rude answer to Erasmus of Rotterdam's scripture De libero arbitrio diatribe sive collatio (On Free Choice of the Will, Discourses or Comparisons), in which the latter explains that God does not interfere with man's/woman's free will.
 Let them decide between good and evil.

 Back to the original sin: It is widely acknowledged that Augustinus forwarded the concept.
-The story of Adam and Eve losing paradise by disobeying God's order and eating from the tree of knowledge was Augustinus' way of explaining the evil in this world and the misery of medieval life.
+Augustinus's story of Adam and Eve losing paradise by disobeying God's order and eating from the Tree of Knowledge explained the evil in this world and the misery of medieval life.
 Is there not a more modern interpretation of the "original sin"?

 Man/woman is indeed in the bondage of his/her origin.
 Although the genetic code has evolved, the original traits of evolution that the fittest will survive and proliferate are common to all species.
 Being essential for their survival, animals have no scruples eating other animals, and strong males will fight for females to pass on their genetic material.